 jest.mock("react-native/Libraries/Components/Button", () => {});

-The second approach is more robust.
-The suggested implementation is to mock react-native inside setup.js, such as:
+This is more robust.
+The idea is to mock react-native itself in your setup.js:

 import * as ReactNative from "react-native";